maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module13.md

 ### The design
-The deign itself is relatively straightforward, here are the main components:
+The design itself is relatively straightforward, here are the main components:

 - An ATSAMD11C
 - A 3.3V regulator